-The types of disputes that can be addressed by an informal dispute resolution process are issues concerning service providers, waiver services, and other issues that directly affect their waiver services.
-Persons are encouraged to report disputes to their case manager.
+The informal dispute resolution process is initiated with the case manager(s) at the local level and is understood as not being a pre-requisite or substitute for a fair hearing.
+A person may address disputes to DOM at any time.
+The types of disputes that can be addressed are issues concerning service providers, waiver services, and other issues that directly affect their waiver services.
+Persons are encouraged to report disputes to their case manager(s).
 However, dispute resolution can start at any level in the process.

-If a resolution is not reached by the person and the Case manager within seventy-two (72) hours of the initial report by the participant, the Case Manager's supervisor is required to report the dispute to their supervisor.
-The supervisor must reach a resolution with the client within seven (7) days.
-If a resolution is not reached within this time frame, the dispute must be reported to DOM.
-In these events, DOM along with the MDRS will collaborate to achieve a resolution within seven (7) days.
-Participants are advised that no time will the informal dispute resolution process conflict with their right to a State Fair Hearing in accordance with State Fair Hearing procedures and processes as established in the Mississippi Medicaid Administrative Code.

-In the event the dispute is with the case manager, MDRS will analyze each case on an individual basis to determine the appropriate plan of action.
-If a new case manager is assigned, the case manager's supervisor evaluates the person's satisfaction with the new case manager and notifies DOM of the final resolution.
-DOM and MDRS are responsible for operating the dispute mechanism.
+If a resolution is not reached by the person and the case manager within seventy-two (72) hours of the initial report by the person, the case manager(s) reports the issue to the case management supervisor.
+The supervisor must reach a resolution with the person within seven days.
+If a resolution is not reached within this time frame it is reported to DOM.
+DOM along with the operating agency will consult with each other and work towards a resolution within seven days.
+In the event the dispute is with the case manager(s) then the operating agency and DOM work with the person to assign a new case manager.
+Once a new case manager is assigned the case management supervisor evaluates the person's satisfaction with the new case management staff within the following month and notifies DOM of the final resolution.
+DOM and the operating agency are responsible for operating the dispute mechanism.
 DOM has the final authority over any dispute.
-The person is informed by MDRS at the time they are enrolled in the waiver the specific criteria of a dispute, complaint/grievances and hearing.
-The person is given their bill of rights which addresses disputes, complaints/grievances and State Fair Hearings.
+The person is informed by the operating agency at the time they are enrolled in the waiver the specific criteria of a dispute, complaint/grievances and fair hearing.
+The person is given their bill of rights which addresses disputes, complaints/grievances and hearings.
+The process ensures an individual's rights to privacy, dignity, respect, and freedom from coercion and restraint.
+At no time will the informal dispute resolution process conflict with the person's right to a State Fair Hearing in accordance with State Fair Hearing procedures and processes as established in the Mississippi Division of Medicaid Administrative Code, Title 23, Part 100, Chapters 4-5, and Part 300, Chapter 1.

-The right to a State Fair Hearing is preserved by allowing the person to request a formal hearing at any time during the informal dispute resolution process unless a formal notice of action has been presented to the person.
-Once the notice of action is given to the person, the person must follow DOM's State Fair Hearing policy.